Alan Haselhurst

-Alan Gordon Barraclough Haselhurst, Baron Haselhurst, (born 23 June 1937) is a former British Conservative Party politician who served as Member of Parliament (MP) for Saffron Walden from 1977 to 2017, having previously represented Middleton and Prestwich from 1970 to February 1974.
-Haselhurst was Chairman of Ways and Means from 14 May 1997 to 8 June 2010, and later Chairman of the Commonwealth Parliamentary Association between 2011 and 2014.
+Alan Gordon Barraclough Haselhurst, Baron Haselhurst, (23 June 1937 – 1 June 2026) was a British Conservative politician who served as Member of Parliament (MP) for Saffron Walden from 1977 to 2017, having previously represented Middleton and Prestwich from 1970 to 1974.
+Haselhurst was Chairman of Ways and Means from 1997 to 2010, and later chairman of the Commonwealth Parliamentary Association between 2011 and 2014.

-The oldest Conservative Member of Parliament to stand down at the 2017 general election, being succeeded as MP for Saffron Walden by Kemi Badenoch, he was created a Life Peer on 22 June 2018, taking his seat in the House of Lords as Baron Haselhurst.
+The oldest Conservative MP to stand down at the 2017 general election, he was created a life peer in 2018, taking his seat in the House of Lords as Baron Haselhurst.